graphitemaster/neothyne/docs/SCRIPTING.md

 # Neothyne scripting language

+## Syntax highlighting
+There exists syntax highlighting definition files for text editors inside the `tools/syntax` directory of this repo.
+If you want syntax highlighting it's suggested you utilize these.

 ## Types and Values
 Neo is a *dynamically typed* language that borrows heavily from Javascript, C++, Lua, Ruby, C#, Java (In order of inspiration.)